Xywzel/table_top_system/rules/rules.md

 Rules for exploring both dungeons, towns and wilderness.
 For when you don't know where you need to go.

+## Traps

+Threads are not always hostile creature, traps tell how to handle these.

 ## Travel

 For when you know where you need to get, and would rather get there quickly.